DalgoT4D/dalgo-admin/Week2.md

     new_app application.
     """

+   class NewAppRouter:
+    """
+    A router to control all database operations on models in the new_app application.
+    """

     def db_for_read(self, model, **hints):
-        """Point all operations on new_app models to 'new_app_db'""" if model._meta.app_label == 'new_app':
+        """Point all operations on new_app models to 'new_app_db'.""" if model._meta.app_label == 'new_app':
             return 'new_app_db'
         return None

     def db_for_write(self, model, **hints):
-        """Point all operations on new_app models to 'new_app_db'""" if model._meta.app_label == 'new_app':
+        """Point all operations on new_app models to 'new_app_db'.""" if model._meta.app_label == 'new_app':
             return 'new_app_db'
         return None

     def allow_relation(self, obj1, obj2, **hints):
         """Allow any relation if a model in new_app is involved.""" if obj1._meta.app_label == 'new_app' or obj2._meta.app_label == 'new_app':
             return True
         return None

     def allow_migrate(self, db, app_label, model_name=None, **hints):
         """Make sure the new_app's models get created on the right database.""" if app_label == 'new_app':
             return db == 'new_app_db'
         return None

+    def allow_write(self, db, app_label, **hints):
+        """Prevent write access to the default database for new_app models.""" if app_label == 'new_app' and db == 'default': return False  # Deny write access to the default database for new_app models return None

 ```

+- Here `return none` takes the Django to the default database.

+- Here `def allow_write` denies new database to write access on existing database.

 ### Add the Router to settings.py